Hiring a Contractor

 Interview each contractor you’re considering.
 Here are some questions to ask.

 - How long have you been in business?
 Look for a well-established company and check it out with consumer protection officials.
 They can tell you if there are unresolved consumer complaints on file.
 One caveat: No record of complaints against a particular contractor doesn’t necessarily mean no previous consumer problems.
 It may be that problems exist, but have not yet been reported, or that the contractor is doing business under several different names.
+You also can check out the contractor's online reputation.
+Try searching for the company's name with words like "scam," "rip-off," or "complaint."

 - How many projects like mine have you completed in the last year?
 Ask for a list.
 This will help you determine how familiar the contractor is with your type of project.